io_cancel(2) — Linux manual page

 VERSIONS top

-You probably want to use the io_cancel() wrapper function
+probably want to use that wrapper.

 STANDARDS top